CSLewin/NeonSunset/NEON SUNET.md

 - Moving an additional distance equal to your Speed
 - Making one ranged attack
-- Reloading a gun with a new magazine or dumping a heatblock and inserting a new one
+- Reloading a gun with a new magazine, or dumping a heatblock and inserting a new one
 - Making two melee attacks
 - Attempting a hack
 - Using a stim or other autoinjector.
 - Giving the same command to all your active drones, which immediately comply
 - Giving a command to your headware.
-The command is completed just before the start of your next turn.

 ## Weapons and Attacks  [TODO: CLEANUP]